 Energy-efficiency as a top priority

 Most of the developed countries have embraced green construction as the new rule, which refers to building with energy-efficiency and sustainability in mind.
 Properties are built to have a lighter ecological footprint, minimize carbon emissions, and lower energy uses.
 First and foremost, this includes using “green” materials, such as handcrafted brickwork, rammed earth and concrete.
 Some of the materials of the interior and exterior will remain in their raw natural state, thus celebrating the connection with nature.
 Features like solar panels, cool roofs, and sustainable insulation are welcome.
-Houses that are built from scratch will rely on advanced house framing, which reduces the use of lumber and minimizes the waste.
+Houses, such as these, that are built from scratch will rely on advanced house framing, which reduces the use of lumber and minimizes the waste.

 The indoor-outdoor marriage